boltonja/dumper/README.md

 Platforms
 ---------

-Dumper has been successfully tested as documented under macOS Ventura, Debian Linux 12, FreeBSD 14, and Windows 11 with Visual Studio 2022.
+Dumper has been successfully tested as documented under macOS Ventura, Debian Linux 12, FreeBSD 14, OpenBSD 7.5, NetBSD 10, Linux Mint 21.3, and Windows 11.
 Porting to other Linux distributions or BSD-Derivatives, including earlier versions of macOS or Mac OS/X, is expected to be trivial.
 For a list of additional platforms that were supported in the past, have a look at attic/README.

 Dependencies
 ------------